wengangmao/mms190/_sources/contents/introduction.md

-# Chalmers MPMOB: MMS 190
+# MMS 190 -- MPMOB Methods for risk and reliability analysis

 +++
 ---